Grim16misterious/L2X9/README.md

 If you are a L2X9 player then feel free to look, if not idk then.

 if you want to meet me/play then visit L2X9.ftp.sh

+btw:thanks to agr for inspiring me to create this OP shit library